julianfl0w/Deism/README.md

 ## Commandments

-### These are the commandments:
+<sup>0</sup> These are the commandments:

-Remember the sabbath day, to keep it holy.
-Honour thy father and thy mother.
+- Remember the sabbath day, to keep it holy
+- Honour thy father and thy mother

 ## Prohibitions

-### These are the prohibitions
+<sup>0</sup> These are the prohibitions

-You shall have no gods before the Creator.
-Thou shalt not make unto thee any graven image.
-Thou shalt not take the Creator's name in vain?Thou shalt not murder.
-Thou shalt not commit adultery.
-Thou shalt not steal.
-Thou shalt not bear false witness against thy neighbour.
-Do not covet your peer's house or spouse, or anything belonging to your neighbor. #### You shall not lie with your biological

-Ancestor, nor.
-Descendant, nor.
-Sibling.
+- Do not hold any god above the Creator
+- Do not make idols
+- Do not disrespect the Creator
+- Do not murder
+- Do not commit adultery
+- Do not steal
+- Do not lie about your neighbour
+- Do not covet your peer's
+  - house, nor
+  - spouse, nor
+  - anything belonging to your neighbor
+- Do not sleep with your biological
+  - Ancestor, nor
+  - Descendant, nor
+  - Sibling

 ## Cardinal Virtues

-### There are four cardinal virtues:
+<sup>0</sup> There are four cardinal virtues:

-Prudence (φρόνησις, phrónēsis; Latin: prudentia; also Wisdom, Sophia, sapientia), the ability to discern the appropriate course of action to be taken in a given situation at the appropriate time, with consideration of potential consequences.Justice (δικαιοσύνη, dikaiosýnē; Latin: iustitia): also considered as fairness;[3] the Greek word also having the meaning righteousness.
-Fortitude (ἀνδρεία, andreía; Latin: fortitudo): also termed courage: forbearance, strength, endurance, and the ability to confront fear, uncertainty, and intimidation.
-Temperance (σωφροσύνη, sōphrosýnē; Latin: temperantia): also known as restraint, the practice of self-control, abstention, discretion, and moderation tempering the appetition.
-Plato considered sōphrosynē, which may also be translated as sound-mindedness, to be the most important virtue.
+- Prudence
+  - Wisdom in material matters
+- Justice
+  - or righteousness
+- Fortitude
+  - forbearance
+  - strength
+  - endurance, and
+  - the ability to confront
+    - fear
+    - uncertainty, and
+    - intimidation
+- Temperance
+  - or restraint
+  - the practice of
+    - self-control
+    - abstention
+    - discretion, and
+    - moderation

 ## Condemnations

-woe to those who follow the old gods:
+<sup>0</sup> woe to those who follow the old gods:
 - Yahweh
 - Allah
 - Brahma

-Trouble will follow you through your lifetime.
-The world will hate you. you will be left behind in the ascention.
+<sup>1</sup> Trouble will follow you through your lifetime. <sup>2</sup> The world will hate you. <sup>3</sup> you will be left behind in the ascention.